 Understanding Eczema and Your Skin Barrier

-Eczema, or atopic dermatitis, is more than just dry skin; it’s a chronic inflammatory condition where your skin’s natural barrier is compromised.
-Think of your skin barrier as a protective wall, keeping irritants out and moisture in.
-With eczema, this wall has “cracks,” making your skin vulnerable to environmental triggers, allergens, and moisture loss.
-This is precisely why regular, harsh cleansers can exacerbate the problem, stripping away essential oils and further weakening an already fragile barrier, leading to increased redness, itching, and inflammation.
-Choosing the right facial cleanser for eczema is the first, crucial step in restoring balance and comfort to your skin.
+Eczema, also known as atopic dermatitis, is a chronic inflammatory condition characterized by a compromised skin barrier.
+This barrier acts as a protective wall, keeping irritants out and moisture in.
+When this wall has “cracks” due to eczema, the skin becomes vulnerable to environmental triggers, allergens, and moisture loss.
+Harsh cleansers can exacerbate this issue by stripping away essential oils and further weakening the fragile barrier, leading to increased redness, itching, and inflammation.
+Selecting an appropriate facial cleanser is the first vital step in restoring balance and comfort.

 What Makes a Facial Cleanser “Eczema-Friendly”?